Types of Personal Information Collected

 Disclosure of Information Collected

-First Advantage may disclose Personal Information to clients and third parties acting as agents in order to complete a check requested.
+First Advantage may disclose Personal Information to clients and third parties acting as agents to complete a check requested.
 Such disclosure may be necessary for processing purposes to complete the check and will be only for limited and specified purposes.

 First Advantage will disclose information only with prior permission from the provider of such information.
 Client agree to such disclosure in their contracts for completion of checks.